GitMarshallBill/docsfornems/check_commands/usage/microsoft-windows/check_wmi.rst

 .. note:: In the following example, replace "remoteuser" with the username of the user created on your Windows hosts.

-On the monitored host machine,
+On the monitored host machine

 -  Right-click on *My Computer*
 -  Navigate to Manage \| Services and Applications \| WMI Control.